davidsimowitz/about-me/README.md

 David Simowitz
 ==============

-I'm a full stack engineer with experience creating complex, server-side, data-driven web applications that support any front-end and can scale to support hundreds of thousands of users.
+I'm a full stack engineer with experience creating complex, server-side, data-driven web applications that support any front-end.

 As a back end developer in FinTech I was tasked with quickly becoming up to date on a customized system's functionality, understanding its unique business requirements, and prioritizing, designing, and deploying vital software components based on environmental and time constraints.